 We support the reference to South Staffordshire seeking to strive to protect and enhance its distinctive rural character, communities and landscape.
 The reference to creating beautiful thriving new places where people can live, work and play is also supported.
-However, the Vision should be clear that the emerging Plan will deliver the development necessary to support South Staffordshire's growing population, economic objectives.
-Significantly, it should also recognise the important role South Staffordshire will play in supporting the development needs arising from the conurbation.
+However, the Vision should be clear that the emerging Plan will deliver the development necessary to support South Staffordshire's growing population and economic objectives.
+Significantly, it should also be recognised that South Staffordshire will play an important role to support the development needs arising from the conurbation.

-The Framework identifies three overarching objectives which constitute sustainable development.
+The Framework identifies three overarching objectives which together constitute sustainable development.
 The Vision correctly identifies matters that will help to deliver the environmental objective of sustainable development.
 However, parts of the economic and social objectives are largely ignored by the Vision.
 For example, the economic objective of sustainable development requires a sufficient quantum of the right type of land to be available to support economic growth.
 The social objective requires local authorities to ensure that a sufficient number and range of homes are provided to meet the needs of current and future generations.